fadisiddique/nextstep-academy-website/README.md

 - WhatsApp integration for instant inquiries
 - Mobile-friendly navigation menu
 - Scroll-based UI effects with reduced-motion support
+-
+## 🎨 Design Process
+The website was first designed in Figma before development.
+Design files and exports are available in the `/design` folder.

 ## 🛠 Tech Stack
 - HTML5